ray-project/ray/doc/source/serve/monitoring.md

 ## Built-in Ray Serve metrics

+You can leverage built-in Ray Serve metrics to get a closer look at your application's performance.

 Ray Serve exposes important system metrics like the number of successful and errored requests through the [Ray metrics monitoring infrastructure](ray-metrics).
 By default, the metrics are exposed in Prometheus format on each node.